 Use a Learning Management System

-Once you’ve figured out what areas in which areas your team will upskill in, an extremely practical way for them to complete their training is by using a Learning Management System (LMS).
+Once you’ve figured out what areas your team will upskill in, an extremely practical way for them to complete their training is by using a Learning Management System (LMS).
 When you use an LMS like the one you can find in Employment Hero, you can create customised learning pathways for your employees.
 Upload your own content or choose from thousands of pre-made learning courses.
 You can easily select who from your team should complete the learning and assign the courses to them all from the platform.
 Managers and leaders can also quickly see the status of a particular course and make sure their employees are on track with their continual development.

 Seek short courses